craigkc/nvm-windows/README.md

 [![Open Source Helpers](https://www.codetriage.com/coreybutler/nvm-windows/badges/users.svg)](https://www.codetriage.com/coreybutler/nvm-windows)

-## Manage Multiple Installations of Node.js on Windows
+## Manage Multiple Versions of Node.js on Windows

 **TL;DR** This project is similar (but not identical) to [nvm](https://github.com/creationix/nvm), a popular Node.js version manager for macOS/Linux.

-The original [nvm](https://github.com/nvm-sh/nvm) is a completely separate project _for macOS/Linux only._ This project is based on an entirely different philosophy, has been built for Windows, and is not just a clone of nvm.
+The original [nvm](https://github.com/nvm-sh/nvm) is a completely separate project _for macOS/Linux only._ This project is based on an entirely different philosophy, is built for Windows, and is not just a clone of nvm.
 Read more about [Why Another Version Manager?](https://github.com/coreybutler/nvm-windows#why-another-version-manager) and [What's the Big Difference?](https://github.com/coreybutler/nvm-windows#whats-the-big-difference).

+### Purpose
+There are situations where the ability to switch between different versions of Node.js can be very useful.
+Microsoft recommends this project in their [Node.js environment setup guide](https://github.com/coreybutler/nvm-windows.git) and npm recommends it in their [Node.js installation and configuration guide](https://docs.npmjs.com/cli/v6/configuring-npm/install#windows-node-version-managers).
+Some common uses for NVM for Windows include:
+- Testing code with a newer (beta) version of Node.js without uninstalling an older (stable or LTS) version
+- Easily switching between working on multiple projects with different Node.js version requirements
+- Testing specific combinations of Node.js versions and installed global packages

 ### Features
 - Easy installation and switching of Node.js versions and architectures
 - Designed from the ground-up for use with Windows
 - Support for Node.js v4+
-- Has an independent installer
+- Independent installer and uninstaller

 ### Requirements & Limitations
 - This has always been a version manager for only Node.js so there is no back-support for [io.js](https://github.com/maxogden/io.js).

-- You must have Windows administrator rights when running `nvm install` or `nvm use` (to create symlinks).
+- You must have Windows administrator rights when executing `nvm install` or `nvm use` commands (which create symlinks).
+- Global npm modules are **not** shared between the different versions of Node.js you have installed. **This is by design** to allow fully isolated environments between different Node.js versions.
+Additionally, some npm modules may not be supported in the version of Node.js you're using, so be aware of your environment as you work.

 ### Downloading & Installing
 Downloads are available on the [releases](https://github.com/coreybutler/nvm-windows/releases) page.
 See below for important installation instructions.